 All Nazis in prison are issued with full pardons; critics of the government and the Nazi Party are subject to arrest; special courts are established for the trial of political detainees.
 Regional governments are dissolved and then reconstituted with governors handpicked by Hitler.
 Leftist political parties are banned; Germany is declared a one-party state; Jews and leftists are purged from the bureaucracy; and trade unions are dissolved and replaced with Nazi organisations.

 The Gestapo, or secret state police, is established in April.
 Concentration camps are set up for the interment of opponents.
 A program of public works, rearmament and forced labour helps bring the economy under control.
 Inflation comes down, the currency is stabilised and full employment achieved.
 Support for Hitler increases.

 On 10 May Hitler stages the "burning of the books" in Berlin.
 Works by Jewish, Marxist and other "subversive" authors are publicly burned in huge bonfires.
 On 14 October Germany withdraws from the League of Nations.

 Though rigorously oppressive, Hitler's regime is popular with average Germans, who benefit from tax relief and strategic social investments.
-Taxes on working people will never be raised during the Nazi reign.
-Soldiers and their families will receive more than double the income offered to their Western counterparts.
-The Nazis will commission large infrastructure projects, including the building of the autobahn road system running across Germany.
+Taxes on working people are never raised during the Nazi reign.
+Soldiers and their families receive more than double the income offered to their Western counterparts.
+The Nazis commission large infrastructure projects, including the building of the autobahn road system running across Germany.

 However, the expenditure is unsustainable.
-It will be financed by growing debt and the spoils of conquest.
+It is financed by growing debt and the spoils of conquest.

 1934 - Hitler organises the Night of the Long Knives massacre of rebellious leaders of the SA on the night of 30 June.
 In August he becomes president and chancellor, giving him supreme command of the German armed forces.
 Hitler is now the Führer, the dictator of the fascist Third Reich, an empire where the individual belongs to the state.